-2 quarts low sodium vegetable broth
+2 quarts low sodium vegetable broth or chicken bone broth

 1 lb ground turkey (shredded chicken breast would also be great)